StackVista/stackstate-docs/setup/cli/cli-stac.md

 ## Install the StackState CLI

-A standalone executable is available to run the StackState CLI on [Linux](cli-install.md#linux-install) and [Windows](cli-install.md#windows-install).
-You can also run the CLI [inside a Docker container](cli-install.md#docker-install-mac-linux-windows) on Linux, Windows or MacOS.
+A standalone executable is available to run the StackState CLI on [Linux](#linux-install) and [Windows](#windows-install).
+You can also run the CLI [inside a Docker container](#docker-install-macos-linux-windows) on Linux, Windows or macOS.

 ### Linux install

 The steps below describe how to install the StackState CLI on Linux using the standalone executable file.
-If you prefer, you can run the CLI [inside a Docker container](#docker-install-mac-linux-windows) .
+If you prefer, you can run the CLI [inside a Docker container](#docker-install-macos-linux-windows) .

 **Requirements:**